Pharmacy in China: 4-year undergraduate education

-By carrying out the credit system the Chinese higher pharmaceutical education have trained more students who are expert in their specialty and have multiple skills by the combination of liberal and professional education.
+By implementing the credit system, Chinese higher pharmaceutical education has aimed to train students with both specialized expertise and broader skills by combining professional and liberal education.

 Postgraduate education

 In 1995 there were 113 MSc programs and 48 PhD programs.
 The pharmaceutical specialties had 136 professors who served as advisors of doctoral candidates.
 The number of the students enrolled in 1995 to pursue the master's degree increased by 70 percent and the students pursuing the PhD were 277.5 percent more than in 1990.
 In order to face the economic development in China, some measures have been taken to improve the postgraduate education.
 For example, the employers, such as hospitals, factories, research institutions, companies and others who need professional personnel can designate the employees with practical experience to be trained in universities.
 These employees will return to their employment after graduation.
 The professors in the universities combine with the researchers to instruct these students.
 The subject of their thesis is usually related to their job.
 The employers provide laboratories and facilities as well as some of the tuition.
 This is an approach to train personnel, which benefits universities, employers and students.

 In order to promote scientific research and the training of highly qualified researchers, mobile research stations have been approved by the government.
 Thus far in China, there have been six such stations where postdoctoral students are carrying on their research in five pharmaceutical specialties.
 These stations play an important role in stimulating academic exchange, training high-level professional personnel and attracting the overseas-trained students to come back.

 Although the postgraduate education of pharmaceutical sciences has developed quickly, the number of the postgraduates is still limited.
 The proportion of postgraduates to undergraduates is 0.05:1.
 Many fields, such as pharmaceutical research, pharmaceutical industry and commerce, inspection and clinical application of drugs, pharmaceutical education and management, need graduates with advanced degrees, but these specialties have produced relatively few graduates for several years.

 New training approaches have been tried, such as establishing a six-year-system for the higher pharmaceutical education, enrolling middle-school graduates and granting them a Master-Degree after graduation.
 The characteristics of this system are as follows: (i) it shortens the length of study period (less than one year); (ii) continuous study avoids the repetition of some courses, strengthens the foundation and broadens the knowledge range; (iii) this basic training approach is course/subject oriented, so that the advantages of the skills of teachers and the academic departments are fully taken; and (iv) in the first 4.5–5 years the students finish the courses of under-/post-grad study, then write their thesis under the direction of advisors in the following 1-1.5 years.